JoshHeitzman/grail42_templates/examples/projects/hello_world_console/readme.txt

 Release|Android

-The Ant Build Type property is set to Debug rather than Release so that the apk will be signed witha debug key.
+The Ant Build Type property is set to Debug rather than Release so that the apk will be signed with a debug key.
 Setting the property to Release requires additional configuration or deployment will fail.

 *|PPAPI